 Susan Voss is a rabid Beatles fan.
 She collects funky pens.
 She can beautifully belt out the National Anthem in less than 60 seconds — a talent that attracts regular invitations to perform at baseball games at Principal Park.

-She also supervises 103 employees in the state’s second largest industry, licensing 1,600 insurance carriers and 63,000 agents.
-Her office alone returns $20 million in fees and $130 million in premium taxes to the state each year.
-She is arguably the most powerful woman in state government.
+She also used to supervise 103 employees in the state’s second largest industry, licensing 1,600 insurance carriers and 63,000 agents.
+Her office returned $20 million in fees and $130 million in premium taxes to the state each year.
+Before she retired in 2012 as the Iowa Insurance Commissioner, she was arguably the most powerful woman in state government.

-And yet Voss, who is serving her fifth year as Iowa Insurance Commissioner, knows the value in thinking small.
+And yet Voss knows the value in thinking small.
 Her love of learning propelled her to finish high school a year early, but she quickly realized her continued academic success would depend on a smaller campus environment.

 “I went to (University of) Iowa one semester,” Voss said.
 “I didn’t do very well.
 I found it very hard to relate to my professors there.”